sph-mn/sph-db/readme.md

 * eventually more streamlined declaration/allocation/deallocation for api usage
 * validator functions for indices and relation data consistency
 * lift the type creation limit
+* remove ordinals entirely or allow zero size ordinals, as this feature adds at least 8 bit to every relation
 * nested transactions. supposedly possible in lmdb but not working
 * partial indices. with a data filter function given at index definition
 * at some places MDB_SET_RANGE and MDB_GET_BOTH_RANGE is used in succession. maybe get-both-range includes set-range and the latter can be left out